-One of the most fascinating artistic works inside the Sedlec Ossuary is the big chandelier of bones that lies in the center of the Church of Bones.
+One of the fascinating artistic works inside the Sedlec Ossuary is the big chandelier of bones in the center of the Church of Bones.
 The immense chandelier contains at least one of every human bone.

-Another impressive artwork is the coat of arms of the Schwarzenberg family that is also made of human bones.
-While there are other macabre places to visit in Europe like the Paris Catacombe, the Sedlec Ossuary is really unique in nature.
+Another impressive artwork is the coat of arms of the Schwarzenberg family, which is also made of human bones.
+While there are other macabre places to visit in Europe, like the Paris Catacombe, the Sedlec Ossuary is unique.

-You may wonder how all these bones ended up being craved in a small chapel located in the Czech Republic.
-It all goes back to 1278 when the King of Bohemia sent the abbot of the Sedlec Cistercian Monastery to Jerusalem.
+You may wonder how all these bones were craved in a small chapel in the Czech Republic.
+It goes back to 1278 when the King of Bohemia sent the abbot of the Sedlec Cistercian Monastery to Jerusalem.

-When the abbot came back he brought with himself a jar of soil from the Golgotha, that was known as the “Holy Soil”.
-Soon people from all over the places desired to be buried in Sedlec, thus the cemetery there had to be expanded.
+When the abbot returned, he brought a jar of soil from the Golgotha, known as the “Holy Soil.”
+Soon people from all over the place desired to be buried in Sedlec.
+Thus, the cemetery there had to be expanded.

 For more interesting facts, check out the page dedicated to the history of Sedlec Ossuary.

-If you want to visit this unique masterpiece you can travel to Prague, the capital of the Czech Republic and from there you will make a 1 hour trip till Kutna Hora.
+If you want to visit this unique masterpiece, you can travel to Prague, the capital of the Czech Republic, and from there, you will make a 1-hour trip to Kutna Hora.

 Skip The Line and Buy your tickets securely online here: